An embedding problem of Noetherian rings into the Witt vectors: Ramified Witt vectors

 \subsection{Big Cohen-Macaulay algebra}

 We give a simple application of the ramified Witt vectors to the construction of big Cohen-Macaulay algebras.
 Let $(R,\fm)$ be a local Noetherian ring.
-An $R$-algebra $T$ is a \textit{big Cohen-Macaulay algebra}, if there is a system of parameters of $R$ that is a regular sequence on $T$ and $1 \in \fm T$.
-Recall that $A^+$ is a balanced big Cohen-Macaulay algebra for a complete local domain $A$ of characteristic $p>0$.
+An $R$-algebra $T$ is a \textit{big Cohen-Macaulay algebra}, if there is a system of parameters of $R$ that is a regular sequence on $T$ and $\fm T \ne T$.
+Recall that $A^+$ is a big Cohen-Macaulay algebra for a complete local domain $A$ of characteristic $p>0$.
 In other words, every system of parameters of $A$ is a regular sequence on $A^+$.
 This is the main result of \cite{HH92}.
-The following proposition does not seem to be found in the literature.
+The following proposition does not seem to be found in any research article.